Hannah Georgas

-Hannah Georgas (born 30 August 1983) is a Canadian pop/rock singer-songwriter, based in Vancouver, British Columbia.
+Hannah Georgas (born 30 August 1983) is a Canadian indie/pop singer-songwriter, based in Vancouver, British Columbia.
 She was nominated in the categories of "Best New Artist of the Year" and "Songwriter of the Year" at the 2011 Juno Awards, and again at the 2013 Juno Awards for "Songwriter of the Year" and "Best Alternative Album".
+She was nominated for a Juno in the 2022 Adult Alternative Album of the Year category for her album All That Emotion.

+In 2024, she co-founded and created Beautiful View, a music festival that takes place in Belleville, Ontario that has featured acts like: Hayden, Julie Doiron, Bells Larsen and more.

+Georgas is currently a member of the indie rock collective Broken Social Scene, after contributing lead vocals and cowriting Only The Good I Keep on their sixth studio album, Remember the Humans (2026).

 Biography

 Originally from Newmarket, Ontario, she played in a band with Tim Oxford of Arkells in high school before moving to Victoria, British Columbia to attend university.

 While in university, she recorded a number of song demos in a friend's recording studio and quickly attracted the attention of other area musicians, releasing her debut EP The Beat Stuff in 2009.
 The EP garnered airplay on CBC Radio 3, who later also named Georgas the winner of their 2009 Bucky Award for Best New Artist.
 She submitted the title track "The Beat Stuff" into The Music BC Songbird West Singer-Songwriter Competition and won.
 Following a show in New York City in 2009, Georgas was invited to write a song for a Wal-Mart commercial; the resulting track, "You've Got a Place Called Home", ran in the store's fall advertising campaign.
 An early version of the song "Shine" was featured on the television programs Defying Gravity and Flashpoint.

 She released her full-length debut album, This Is Good, on 27 April 2010.
 The album was longlisted for the 2010 Polaris Music Prize.
 Two songs from the album, "Chit Chat" and "The Deep End", also appeared on a split single with Mark Watrous in 2009.
 "Chit Chat" was featured in the Cyber Bully soundtrack.
 In addition to touring to support the album, Georgas also performed some dates on the 2010 Lilith Fair tour.
 She subsequently contributed a new song, "Drive", to the 2010 edition of CBC Radio 2's Great Canadian Song Quest.

 She was nominated in the categories of Best New Artist of the Year and Songwriter of the Year at the 2011 Juno Awards.
 She took home the Emerging Artist of the Year at XM's Verge Music Awards in 2011 as well as Solo Artist of the Year at the Sirius/XM-sponsored Indies.